patrickfrey/mewa/doc/tutorial.md

 ### Introduction

 #### Parser Generator
 _Mewa_ implements an LALR(1) parser generator.
-The source file of the grammar has 3 parts.
+The source file of the attributed grammar has 3 parts.

-  * Some Language Attributes marked with a prefix '%'
+  * Some configuration marked with a prefix '%'
-  * The Lexems declared with name and a regular expression that matches the lexem as argument (Ambiguity is solved by taking the longest match or the first match).
+  * The named lexems as a regular expression that matches the lexem value as argument (Ambiguity is solved by taking the longest match or the first match).
-  * An attributed grammar with keywords as strings and lexems or production names as identifiers
+  * An attributed grammar with keywords as strings and lexem or production names as identifiers

-On the right side of productions are optionally attributes in oval brackets '(' ')' attached to the production.
+On the right side of productions are the attributes in oval brackets '(' ')' optionally attached to the production.
 Attributes consist of

   * A scope declaration **{}** or a scope step increment **>>**
-  * A _Lua_ function call name
-  * An optional argument (a number, string, or a table)
+  * A _Lua_ function call name and an optional argument (a number, string, or a table)

 in this order.
+Both the scope/step declaration and the function call declaration are optional.

 #### Compilation Process
 Matching lexems declared as regular expression in the 2nd part of the grammar create a new node on the stack.
 Attributes with a Lua call attached create a new node on the stack.
 Nodes created from Lua calls take all elements created on the stack by their production from the stack and define them as child nodes in the AST.